YTG2G3/cen10-huskies/README.md

 All libraries and images/icons used are either open-sourced or sanctioned by the creator for usage.

 ## License
-Cen10 Huskies has adopted the MIT License, which allows other schools to openly use our code.
+Cen10 Huskies has adopted the MIT License, which allows other schools to use our code without restrictions.
 You're welcomed!

 ## Acknowledgement
 Special thanks to our brilliant designer, Erica Lam, who created the logo for us.